 Satnav: EX10 0NU

-The Sanctuary is located along the South West Coast Path between Sidmouth and Branscombe.
-At Weston Mouth, follow the steps north towards the sanctuary where you will see the National Trust's interpretation of the Weston Potato Plats.
-The footpath will join up with Walk E, take you past the Field of Dreams and the Nature Centre, towards the heart of the Sanctuary.
+The sanctuary is located along the South West Coast Path between Sidmouth and Branscombe.
+At Weston Mouth, follow the steps north towards the sanctuary where you will see the National Trust's interpretation of the Weston Plats, famous for potato farming in the 1800s.
+The footpath will take you past the Field of Dreams and the Nature Centre, towards the heart of the sanctuary and the main entrance.